EssraJohn/pythonPractice/README.md

 # pythonPractice
 This repository contains Python program examples from basics.
-As a beginner I followed the 9 basics of programming language and they are:
+As a beginner I followed the 9 basics of programming language, and they are:
 1. Input and output statements
 2. Control flow statements
- i.if else stmt
+ i. if else stmt
- ii.switch stmt
+ ii. switch stmt
 3. Iterative statement
- i.for loop
+ i. for loop
- ii.do-while loop
+ ii. do-while loop
- iii.while loop
+ iii. while loop
 4. Arrays
- i.single dimensional
+ i. single dimensional
- ii.multi dimensional
+ ii. multi dimensional
 5. Strings
-6. Object Oriented Programming Concepts
+6. Object-Oriented Programming Concepts
 7. Exception handling
 8. Files and streams
 9. Multi-threading